scross92/CPHL-NextStrain-Training-2025/Training/Links-to-videos.md

 https://swcarpentry.github.io/shell-novice/

-For the remote portion of this training, we are only covering the first few available tutorials to:
+For the remote portion of this training, we are only covering select tutorials to:
 1) Make sure that your system is set up to properly run Nextstrain
 2) Understand the steps behind running a Nextstrain build
 3) Identify useful web-based tools for small data queries